-6. Other Information
+6. OTHER INFORMATION

-As foreseen by Article 57 of the Directive, a member state may ask for additional information to appear on the packaging concerning identification and authenticity of product, the legal category for supply and price.
-National rules will apply in these circumstances and details on the requirements for the "Blue box" are given in the Notice to Applicants, Volume 2A, chapter 7.
-These requirements are also set out in the Notice to Applicants Volume 2C, "Guideline on the packaging information of medicinal products for human use authorised by the Community".
+As foreseen by Article 57 of Directive 2001/83/EC, a Member State may ask for additional information to appear on the packaging concerning identification and authenticity of product, the legal category for supply and the price.
+National rules will apply in these circumstances and details on the requirements for the "blue box" in mutual recognition and decentralised procedures are given in the Notice to Applicants, Volume 2A, chapter 7.
+The "blue box" requirements in the centralised procedure are set out in the Notice to Applicants Volume 2C, "Guideline on the packaging information of medicinal products for human use authorised by the Community".